ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Revocation requests are different from other ACME requests in that they can be signed either with an account key pair or the key pair in the certificate.
 Before revoking a certificate, the server MUST verify that the key used to sign the request is authorized to revoke the certificate.
-The server SHOULD consider at least the following accounts authorized for a given certificate:
+The server MUST consider at least the following accounts authorized for a given certificate:

 * the account that issued the certificate.